Revised January 2025

 The membership shall be notified of the election results in the official publication.

-1. Officers.
-The officers of the Association are President, President-Elect, Past-President, Secretary and Treasurer.
+The following positions shall comprise the executive committee of the Association: President, President-Elect, Past-President, Secretary, and Treasurer.

 The President-Elect will serve on the Executive Committee for one year as President-Elect and then assume the duties of President.
 Following that year, the President will assume the position of Past-President.
 Any term expiring prior to the completion of the sequence of President-Elect, President, and Past-President will be extended as necessary to insure that an individual completes service in all three positions.
-The number of elected directors will be adjusted accordingly to accommodate the extended term and to ensure that the total number of elected Directors does not exceed thirteen (13).
+The number of elected directors will be adjusted accordingly to accommodate the extended term.
 An individual may not serve more than one consecutive year as President-Elect, one consecutive year as President, and one consecutive year as Past-President.

-The treasurer shall be elected for a term of one year, with eligibility for re-election if not prohibited by term limits on the Board of Directors.
+The treasurer shall be elected for a term of two years, with eligibility for re-election if not prohibited by term limits on the Board of Directors.

 If the President is unable to complete his or her term, the President-Elect shall assume the duties of President and following that term shall fulfill the duties of Past-President.